Kirili4ik/Kirili4ik/README.md

 # Hello there!
 I'm Kirill 👋🏻
-Currently I am a [TUM](https://www.tum.de/) Student 👨‍🎓 at Mathematics in Data Science program.
+Currently I am a Researcher at AI Agents Team at [Jetbrains](https://www.jetbrains.com/) and a [TUM](https://www.tum.de/) Student 👨‍🎓 at Mathematics in Data Science program.

+In the team we are exploring the capabilities of distillation of LLMs for AI Agents.

-Last year I was an NLP engineer at [Eva AI](https://www.evaapp.ai/).
-Our team is creating a virtual friend for all kind of purposes.
-Most of the time here I am working on **creating long-term memory for our chat bot**:
+Previously I was an NLP engineer at [Eva AI](https://www.evaapp.ai/).
+Most of the time there I was working on creating long-term memory for our chat bot (T5 for summarization & question-generation, BERT-like quantized and distilled classifiers, building RAG from scratch, etc.)
-- Creating a model for generating questions on previous day dialog 🐱
-- Replacing rule-based classification with a distilled and quantized BERT-like models 🪄
-- Using T5 for summarization and conditional question generation 👀

-Previously I was creating👨‍💼 a Pytorch-based DL framework AutoNER.
-Alongside was the research👨‍🔬 of Active and Meta Learning ([my blogpost📜](https://habr.com/ru/company/sberbank/blog/649609/) on habr).

 In 2021 I graduated👨‍🎓 from [BCs Applied Mathematics and Informatics](https://cs.hse.ru/en/) and now I'm happy to share my experience [leading practical lessons at DL course](https://github.com/Kirili4ik/iad-deep-learning) at the faculty of CS.